New Britain, Connecticut

 New Britain is a city in Hartford County, Connecticut, United States.
 It is located approximately 9 mi southwest of Hartford.
-According to 2020 Census, the population of the city is 74,135.
+The city is part of the Capitol Planning Region.
+According to the 2020 Census, the population of the city is 74,135.

 Among the southernmost of the communities encompassed within the Hartford-Springfield Knowledge Corridor metropolitan region, New Britain is home to Central Connecticut State University and Charter Oak State College.
-The city was noted for its industry during the 19th and early 20th centuries, and notable sites listed on the National Register of Historic Places include Walnut Hill Park developed by the landscape architect Frederick Law Olmsted and Downtown New Britain.
+The city was noted for its industry during the 19th and early 20th centuries, and notable sites listed on the National Register of Historic Places include Walnut Hill Park, developed by the landscape architect Frederick Law Olmsted and Downtown New Britain.

 The city's official nickname is the "Hardware City" because of its history as a manufacturing center and as the headquarters of Stanley Black & Decker.
-Because of its large Polish population, the city is often playfully referred to as "New Britski."
+Because of its large Polish population, the city is often playfully referred to as "New Britski".

 History

+17th-18th century

-New Britain was settled in 1687 and then was incorporated as a new parish under the name New Britain Society in 1754.
-The name is a transfer from Great Britain.
+New Britain was settled in 1687.

+It was incorporated as a new parish as the New Britain Society in 1754.

+19th century

 Chartered in 1850 as a township and in 1871 as a city, New Britain had separated from the nearby towns of Farmington and Berlin, Connecticut.
 A consolidation charter was adopted in 1905.

 During the early part of the 20th century, New Britain was known as the "Hardware Capital of the World", as well as "Hardware City".
-Major manufacturers, such as The Stanley Works, the P&F Corbin Company (later Corbin Locks), Landers, Frary & Clark (LF&C) and North & Judd, were headquartered in the city.
+Major manufacturers, such as The Stanley Works, the P&F Corbin Company (founded 1848, later Corbin Locks), Landers, Frary & Clark (LF&C) founded 1842, Union Manufacturing Company, founded in 1866 and North & Judd, were headquartered in the city.

 In 1843 Frederick Trent Stanley established Stanley's Bolt Manufactory in New Britain to make door bolts and other wrought-iron hardware.
 In 1857 his cousin Henry Stanley founded The Stanley Rule and Level Company in the city.
 Planes invented by Leonard Bailey and manufactured by the Stanley Rule and Level Company, known as "Stanley/Bailey" planes, were prized by woodworkers of the late 19th and early 20th centuries and remain popular among wood craftsmen today.
 The two companies merged in 1920, and the Stanley Rule and Level Company became the Hand Tools Division of Stanley Works.

 The wire coat hanger was invented in 1869 by O. A. North of New Britain.
 In 1895, the basketball technique of dribbling was developed at the New Britain YMCA.

+20th century

+In 1900, a monument to veterans of the American Civil War was dedicated.

 In 1938, New Britain High School competed in the high school football national championship game in Baton Rouge, Louisiana.

-1954 saw the development of racquetball, also at the YMCA.
+The year 1954 saw the development of racquetball, also at the YMCA.

 The heads of the fire and police departments and seven other municipal employees were arrested as part of a corruption scandal in the 1970s.

+Union Manufacturing produced stainless steel thermos flasks, amongst other things, registering the trademark for Uno-Vac in 1967; it closed its factory doors in 1986.